 At Barkisland Primary School, we have relatively small numbers of pupils who are eligible for the Pupil Premium funding.
-Around half of the funding is made up by the Pupil Premium Plus eligibility (children who are Looked-after children or are ceased to be looked-after due to adoption, special guardianship order or child arrangements order) We recognise that the needs of our Pupil Premium children are diverse and there is not uniform approach for meeting their needs
+Just under half of the funding is made up by the Pupil Premium Plus eligibility (children who are Looked-after children or are ceased to be looked-after due to adoption, special guardianship order or child arrangements order).
+We recognise that the needs of our Pupil Premium children are diverse and there is not uniform approach for meeting their needs

-All pupils access quality first teaching daily with a heavy focus on inclusivity.
-Highly qualified staff support trained teachers in classes throughout the week in order to reduce the Teacher:Pupil ratio, offering bespoke, intensive and time-limited support.
-Because of this approach, the vast majority of pupils make good progress within lessons and over time.
+All pupils access quality first teaching daily with a heavy focus on inclusivity and adaptive teaching.
+Highly qualified staff support trained teachers in classes throughout the week in order to reduce the Teacher: Pupil ratio, offering bespoke, intensive and time-limited support.
+Because of this approach, the vast majority of pupils make good progress within lessons and over time relative to their starting points.
 Where this is not the case, carefully designed intervention groups or pre/post teaching sessions take place in addition to this.